Drime648/meet-starter/README.md

 # meet-starter

+This is a web app where you can schedule meetings so that they start automatically at the designated time.
+I made this mostly for online school, so the web app will start your online school meetings automatically so that you will never be late for school.

 First register and make an account.
 Then, click on the (+) to add a new event.
 In the URL box, you can add the meeting url.
 The URL should look something like this: